 There are many different types of HVAC diffusers available in the market.
 Each diffuser has its own unique characteristic and application.
 Many junior engineers spent a lot of time figuring out which diffusers to use and why.
 So, I decided to write a post about the 6 common types of HVAC diffusers.

-First of all, what are HVAC diffusers?
+Before we start, what are HVAC diffusers?
 HVAC diffusers are used to deliver cold air or hot air, depending on whether it is for cooling or heating.
 The main difference between diffusers and grilles is that diffusers are often associated with airflow control while grilles are mostly not.

 So, when we refer to something as a diffuser, it means that we're talking about supply airflow.
 Similarly, most people refer to grilles when they are discussing return airflow.